Non-stabilizerness and violations of CHSH inequalities: Conclusions and outlook

 \section{Conclusions and outlook}

-The interplay between non-stabilizer - measured by SE - and entanglement resources is fundamental for the violation of the CHSH inequality.
-As customary in quantum resource theory, we initialize the system in a state without resources and after unitary evolution we measure in bases that are also resource free.
-In this way, all the resources are injected in the unitary evolution.
+The interplay between non-stabilizer and entanglement resources is fundamental for the violation of the CHSH inequality.
+In this paper, we showed the resources involved in such violations as they are encoded in the quantum operations performed on the initial preparation before a resource-free reference measurement.

-The structure of the unitary evolution places conditions on the violation of the CHSH inequality.
-Specifically, in order to obtain a violation it must be both entangling and have non stabilizing power.
+We showed that, in order to obtain a violation it must be both entangling and have non stabilizing power.
 Moreover, it must be asymmetric and - surprisingly - the non-stabilizer resource SE must be local.
 We compute the probability of violation given the resources.
 Then, employing results from representation theory, we systematically prepare ensembles of unitary evolutions that provide higher probability of violation.
 These techniques represent a modelization in quantum control, where one has limited control over the evolution one can implement in the system.

-In perspective, we wonder how the proposed setting and techniques can be employed to study higher dimensional systems and study other fundamental probes of quantumness such as quantum discord and contextuality.
+In perspective, one would be interested in knowing how the proposed setting and techniques can be employed to study higher dimensional systems and study other fundamental probes of quantumness such as quantum discord and contextuality.
+Finally, we plan to study Hardy non-locality~\cite{PhysRevLett.68.2981}, and possibly other settings of non-locality~\cite{PhysRevLett.108.100402,PhysRevLett.132.250205}, from the resource-theoretic point of view by extending the proposed setting to general quantum operations.